-Edit: Some newer codec packs, such as the Shark007 Codec Pack, by default turns off MKV thumbnails, but also makes it possible to easily control this and MANY other settings through an easy to use Windows application interface.
+Edit: Some codec packs by default turns off MKV thumbnails, but also makes it possible to easily control this and MANY other settings through an easy to use Windows application interface.

 To be able to access administrative shares and shut it down remotely, I added another user to my media center computer (HTPC) matching my usual username and password.
 Upon next boot, I discovered that instead of being logged on automatically, I was now presented with a logon screen, where I had to choose between the default (passwordless) user and my newly created “remote control” account.